datastax/dsbulk/changelog/README.md

 - [new feature] DAT-201: Use an ANTLR4-based parser to parse user-supplied statements.
 - [improvement] DAT-205: Use a pooling library for concurrent writes.
 - [improvement] DAT-210: Do not print effective settings to the console.
+- [bug] DAT-209: Records are being counted twice in Unload workflow.

 ### 1.0.0-beta2